-Look Ahead/What-if
+What-if/Future Classes

-The Look Ahead feature is integrated into the what-if feature and now called "Future Classes".
+The "What-If" feature allows you, and your student, to see what is required if they were to change their major or add a concentration or minor.
+Within the "What-If" tab, you can use the "Future Classes" feature.
 This feature gives the ability to plan for future coursework and see how projected/future courses would fit into student's degree program.
-Previously, you could utilize the look ahead feature to show you how the course applied, now this is done in the "what-if" feature.
 Degree Works lets you test out courses (whether they are on the schedule or not) by using "what-if".
 Once you input projected courses, they will appear on the worksheet as "Planned" courses, and you can see how a course(s) will help fulfill degree requirements.